prometheus/prometheus/docs/querying/basics.md

 effectively means that time series "disappear" from graphs at times where their latest collected sample is older than five minutes or after they are marked stale.

-Staleness will not be marked for time series that have timestamps included in their scrapes.
+Staleness is not marked for time series that have timestamps included in their scrapes.
 Only the five-minute threshold applies in that case.

 ## Avoiding slow queries and overloads